J. Alton Hosch Professor of Law

 Ringhand came to UGA from the University of Kentucky College of Law.
 She has also served as a visiting scholar at the Oxford Institute of European and Comparative Law.

 Her research focuses on empirical work regarding the voting patterns and practices of U.S. Supreme Court justices, and her work has been published or is forthcoming in journals such as the University of Pennsylvania Journal of Constitutional Law, Constitutional Commentary, the Columbia Journal of Transnational Law and the Oxford Journal of Legal Studies.
 She also co-authored Constitutional Law: A Context and Practice Casebook (Carolina Academic Press, 2013).

 In 2010, Ringhand received the C. Ronald Ellington Award for Excellence in Teaching.
 The Ellington Award winner is selected by the graduating class and is given to the faculty member who most effectively conveys his or her knowledge and understanding of what the law is and inspires students to think analytically and critically about what the law can become.

-Ringhand earned her B.A. from the University of Wisconsin at Eau Claire and her J.D., magna cum laude, from the University of Wisconsin, where she graduated second in her class and served on the Wisconsin Law Review.
-Additionally, she obtained a B.C.L., with distinction, in European comparative law from the University of Oxford.
+Ringhand earned her B.A. from the University of Wisconsin at Eau Claire and her J.D. magna cum laude from the University of Wisconsin, where she graduated second in her class and served on the Wisconsin Law Review.
+Additionally, she obtained her B.C.L., with distinction, in European comparative law from the University of Oxford.